-The Streets Division performs street sweeping to minimize street debris and to ensure attractive and safe driving surfaces.
-Street sweeping also reduces the water-borne particulates in stormwater run-off which impacts the quality of area lakes and other surface water.
-Swept materials are disposed of at the Dane County Landfill.
+The Streets Division performs streets sweeping to minimize street debris to ensure a safe driving surface.
+Street sweeping also reduces the water-borne particulates in stormwater run-off, which impacts the quality of area lakes and other surface water.
+Sweet materials are disposed at the Dane County Landfill.